Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.5/getting-started/introduction.md

 ## Quick start

 Looking to quickly add Boosted to your project?
-Use Boosted CDN, provided for free by the folks at StackPath.
+Use jsDelivr, a free open source CDN.
 Using a package manager or need to download the source files?
 [Head to the downloads page]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/download/).

 ### CSS